 For example, let’s say a customer calls and asks about the benefits of conducting a crowd test on their product idea.
 If you’re not familiar with crowd testing, it’s okay to tell the customer that you’re not an expert in that area and offer to find someone who is.

-So there you have it.
-10 phone etiquette rules to help you provide the best possible customer service.
-By following these rules, you’ll be sure to build positive relationships with your customers and create a great first impression.
-Remember, your voice is the key to success.
+So there you have it — 10 telephone etiquette tips to help you provide the best possible customer service.
+By following these rules, you’ll be sure to build positive customer relationships and create a great first impression.
+Remember, your voice is the key to success!